 - 1. Independent variable the size of the wheels on the robot - 2.
 Dependent variable the speed the robot travels from point A to point B - 3.
-Control variable distance traveled
+Constants distance traveled, robot, radio, and battery power

-Procedures for Wheel Size Matters
+Procedure sheet for Wheel Size Matters